Zaheen-Ayesha/DataScienceJobMarket-EDA/README.md

 - The plot used a steelblue color scheme for visual appeal.
 ###### - Insights:
 - Most roles require 2–5 years of experience, with outliers for senior-level positions demanding significantly more.

 ![Image_Alt](https://github.com/Zaheen-Ayesha/DataScienceJobMarket-EDA/blob/fe6aada568cdc9c2b367c89c2f94215fac797c52/exp.png)

 ##### 5. Objective: Highlight the most in-demand skills for data science roles.
 ###### - Code Summary:
+- The 'skill' column contains lists of skills represented as strings (e.g., "['Python', 'SQL', 'Machine Learning']"), I used the ast.literal_eval function to convert these strings into actual Python lists.
+- "all_skills = [skill for skills in skill_series for skill in skills]" code is executed to create a single list of all skills by iterating through each list of skills in the skill_series
+- "skill_count = Counter(all_skills)" This uses the Counter class from the collections module to efficiently count the occurrences of each skill in the all_skills list.
+-The 20 skills with the highest counts from the skill_count dictionary was extracted using "top_skills = skill_count.most_common(20)".
+- The top_skills list, which contains tuples of (skill, count), into two separate lists was extracted using "skills, counts = zip(*top_skills)"
 - A horizontal bar chart was created using the magma palette to show the frequency of top 10 skills.
 - A word cloud was generated using the WordCloud library, applying the magma colormap to match the bar chart’s theme.
 ###### - Insights:
 - Skills like Python, SQL, and Machine Learning dominate the job market.
 - The word cloud effectively complements the bar chart by emphasizing popular skills visually.

 ![Image_Alt](https://github.com/Zaheen-Ayesha/DataScienceJobMarket-EDA/blob/fe6aada568cdc9c2b367c89c2f94215fac797c52/skill.png)

 ##### 6. Objective: Examine the education levels required for data science roles.